stephenharris/WordPressBehatExtension/docs/Contexts.md

 ## "Entity" Contexts

-These contexts deal with steps which posts, terms and users etc in the abstract.
+These contexts contain steps which deal with posts, terms and users etc in the abstract.
 Steps are typically `@Given` steps, to create the entities, and `@Then` steps, asserting their existence or properties.

 | Context                        | description                             |